Skip to main content

 1. Portfolio of projects: See if they worked on roofs similar to yours or projects that are similar to what you want done on your house.
 This is especially important for specialty roofing jobs like metal roofing or something even more technical, like getting a roof deck.

-2. Background check on their business practices: Go to the State of Washington Department of Labor and Industries’ Verify tool and look up the roofing company by its name or license number.
-This will show you:
+2. Background check on their business practices: Before you let anyone near your roof in Seattle, look up their profile on the State of Washington Department of Labor and Industries’ Verify tool and look up the roofing company by its name or license number.

 • What insurance they have

-• If they are up to date on things like insurance, bonds, licensing, and worker’s compensation premiums
+• If they are up to date on things like insurance, bonds, licensing, and workers’ compensation premiums

 4. Get referrals: Ask family, friends, and other acquaintances for recommendations and referrals.
 A great way to know how a company operates is to hear about the experiences of people you already know and trust.